 Thursday, July 05, 2007

-Services can be categorized into different service layers: process services, capability/activity services, entity services.
 A SOA solution is typically implemented by composition of services provided by different systems.
 The solution might comprise a mix of of in-house services, 3rd party and outsourced services.
 In addition, the solution might also involve cross-enterprise service compositions.

-The ECDM allows for composition of services without having to know and comply with the model of the underlying service logic, all you need to know is the message types.
-This is a big advantage, and allows for the consumers to be isolated from the details of the entity services.
-E.g. all a service consumer need to know is the "AddressChange" data of the "CustomerHasMoved" event, not the complete data schema of the "Customer" entity service.
-ECDM is closely related to the Common Information Model (CIM) concept.
-Note that the ECDM message types are projected compositions of the referenced CIM resources - not just simple compositions of resource objects.
+The BPIM allows for composition of services without having to know and comply with the model of the underlying service logic, all you need to know is the message types.
+This is a big advantage, and allows for the consumers to be isolated from the details of the consumed services.
+E.g. all a service consumer need to know is the "AddressChange" data of the "CustomerHasMoved" event, not the complete data schema of the "Customer" service.

 The term 'domain' is borrowed from Domain Driven Design (DDD).
 Domain-driven design is not a technology or a methodology.
 It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
-Read stories about how DDD can be applied to a diverse set of architectual problems: Practitioner Experience Reports
+Read stories about how DDD can be applied to a diverse set of architectual problems: Practitioner Experience Reports.

 Partner/ 3rd party/ outsourced services are not part of the core business domain according to DDD.
 If they were core processes in your business, how come they are so general that they can be outsourced or bought?
 Core processes are those that make your business unique and give you a competitive edge.
 DDD dictates using translators or an "anti-corruption layer" against services/systems that are not within the domain.

-Having a canonical schema model at the entity service layer might be feasible within an enterprise, but should be avoided as this will cause very tight coupling to the One True Schema.
-Making every entity service depend on the One True Schema will make it impossible for the services to evolve separately, they will no longer be autonomous.
-If agility at the entity service layer is less important for you, then such a service straight-jacket might initially feel good.
+Having a canonical schema model at the service layer might be feasible within an enterprise, but should be avoided as this will cause very tight coupling to the One True Schema.
+Making every service depend on the One True Schema will make it impossible for the services to evolve separately, they will no longer be autonomous.
+If agility at the service layer is less important for you, then such a service straight-jacket might initially feel good.
 Trying to make a enterprise data model (EDM) is not a good idea for the same reasons.
 Steve Jones has a good post about canonical form issues and how you cannot enforce your model upon the world: Single Canonical Form - not for SOA

 DDD recommends splitting big, diverse and complex solutions into several bounded contexts.
 Set explicit boundaries based on e.g. orgranizational units and application usage.
 A natural boundary in SOA is partner/ 3rd party/ outsourced services.
-Each set of services that is not under your control and that you cannot enforce your ECDM upon, is a separate bounded context (domain model).
+Each set of services that is not under your control and that you cannot enforce your information model upon, is a separate bounded context (domain model).

 You should identify each model in play on the project and make a context map.